ashwin-phadke/implementations-and-guides/README.md

 # Implementations-and-guides

+There is an extensive Wiki availale for the code in this repository as well as guides for basics in python and computer vision and explanations of the codes included.
+These are from the things I have learned from various tutorials online and tried out by adding new functionalities.
+The Wiki also hosts step by step guide to installing common tools required majory for computer vision tasks.
+The following list is a gist of all such available pages in the wiki.
+More will be added later.

 * Installing OpenCV from source on Fedora 31 : [Wiki](https://github.com/ashwin-phadke/implementations-and-guides/wiki#installing-opencv-from-source-on-fedora-31)

 * Compiling and executing CPP programs : [Wiki](https://github.com/ashwin-phadke/implementations-and-guides/wiki/Compiling-and-executing-CPP---programs#compiling-and-executing-c-programs)